 The Culinary Arts Technical Certificate program is part of the Associate of Applied Science degree program.
 Students should enroll in the AAS-Culinary Arts degree program.
 This program provides foundational and specialized study in the culinary field through academic, laboratory, and field experiences.
 The required general education courses enhance the experience.
 This program prepares its graduates for careers in restaurants, hotels, catering operations, and institutional food service.
-The technical certificate is designed to be achieved with the AAS-CA degree program.
-This is not a stand alone Technical Certificate, but may be awarded in cases where the student cannot return to school to complete the AAS degree.
-This should not be the student's major area of study.
+The technical certificate is designed to be achieved within the AAS-CA degree program.

 Students interested in entering the Culinary Arts Program must enroll in the Associate of Applied Science Culinary Arts degree plan at Ozarka College as a student, submit all admissions requirements, and talk to a program advisor to register for courses, subject to space in the program.
-Students will attend the Melbourne campus and must attend required culinary activities.
+Students will attend the Melbourne campus and will be required to participate in a number of culinary activities designed to provide necessary practical experience in the field.